NealLyonsWake/Inferno-Flume/README.md

 ## Deployment

-Inferno Flume is deployed as an Android app (apk) on my [Itch.io page](https://waken-games.itch.io/inferno-flume).
+Inferno Flume is deployed as an Android app (apk) on [Itch.io](https://waken-games.itch.io/inferno-flume).

 ## Installation Instructions